dotnet-ad/StaticBind/README.md

 [Documentation](Documentation/Lang_csharp.md)

+## Generated code

+All the generated code is based onto an including thin layer responsable for observing your source state.
+All thoses entities are available inside `StaticBind.dll` that is referenced by your project when referencing the NuGet package.

+All the intermediate code is available in the intermediate output folder (generally `obj`).

 ## Roadmap / Ideas

+* [ ] IsEnabled converter (bool -> T)
+* [ ] Command parameter
+* [ ] Samples
+	* [X] iOS
+	* [ ] Android
 * [ ] Create plugins to add auto-completion for the XML language.
 	* [ ] Visual Studio for Mac
 	* [ ] Visual Studio 2017